EthanTPainter/Github-Slack-PR-Bot/README.md

 ### GitHub Notifications
 **Preface**: GitHub repositories must be configured by creating a [webhook](https://developer.github.com/webhooks/creating/) to the SNS Manager Lambda.
 Otherwise the GitHub notifications will not be sent to the Lambda for processing.
-The PR bot must

 The PR bot responds to the following PR actions: